Guggenheim Museum Bilbao: Economic and media impact

-The museum was opened as part of a revitalization effort for the city of Bilbao.
+The museum was opened as part of a revitalization effort for the city of Bilbao, and its impact on the city quarter became known as the Bilbao effect.
 Almost immediately after its opening, the Guggenheim Bilbao became a popular tourist attraction, drawing visitors from around the globe.
 In its first three years, almost 4 million tourists visited the museum, helping to generate about €500 million in economic activity.
 The regional council estimated that the money visitors spent on hotels, restaurants, shops and transport allowed it to collect €100 million in taxes, which more than paid for the building cost.